 Leftover ham from Easter?
-Navy Bean and Ham Soup is a great option.
+Or, maybe you are just looking for an amazing idea for a warm bowl of soup on a chilly fall or winter evening.
+This Navy Bean and Ham Soup is a great option.
 Feels so much like home.
-So, go grab your ham bone and a few bags of dried navy beans…give me a few hours…and you will end up with a pot of goodness!
+So, go grab your ham bone and a few bags of dried navy beans.
+Plan ahead because it is going to take about three hours.
+However, it will be all worth it when you will end up with a big pot of goodness!

 Place your beans in a bowl with cold water and salt.
-Allow to soak for at least an hour.
-Heat up the olive oil in a large pot.
-Add in the celery, carrots, onions and garlic.
+Allow the beans to soak for at least an hour.
+Heat up the olive oil in a large soup pot.
+I have been using this Lodge Enameled Cast Iron Pot a lot lately to prepare my soups.
+Add in the minced celery, carrots, onions and garlic.
 Want a super easy way to dice vegetables?
 Check this Chop ‘N Prep from Tupperware.
 It’s my new favorite kitchen gadget!
-Allow to soften (not brown) for a few minutes.
+Allow the vegetables to soften (not brown) for a few minutes.
 Coat the vegetables with the flour.
-Allow the raw taste of the flour to cook off…a minute or so.
+Allow the raw taste of the flour to cook off for about a minute, or so.

 Add in the chicken stock, water, bay leaves, ham and ham bone.
-Rinse the beans.
-Add those to the pot.
+Rinse the beans and add them to the pot.
 Season with black pepper.
+The soup should have enough salt from the ham.
+You can check the taste once the soup is finished.
 Bring to a boil.
-Turn heat down to a low simmer and allow to cook, covered, for at least three hours, or until the beans have fully cooked.
+Turn heat down to a low simmer.
+Cover and allow to cook for at least three hours, or until the beans have fully softened, but are not falling apart.
 Stir occasionally.

 To finish, remove and discard the bay leaves.
 Remove the ham bone.
+Cut any extra ham from the bone and place in soup.
 Add in the fresh parsley.
 I like my soup to have a touch of thickness.
-Take a ladle full of broth and add to a bowl.
+So, take a ladle full of broth and add to a bowl.
 Add in cornstarch to create a slurry.
 Heat the soup up to just under a boil.
 With a slotted spoon, stir in the slurry.
 Just enough to thicken slightly.
 Turn off heat.
 Serve and ENJOY!